CircleCI Trial Installation

 - Ensure that the “VM Provider” is set to “None”.
 If you would like to allow CircleCI to dynamically provision VMs (e.g. to support doing Docker builds) you may change this setting, but it will require additional IAM permissions.
 Contact us if you have questions.

-- Agree to the license agreement and save.
+- Agree to the license agreement, save and head to your Dashboard.
 The application start up process begins by downloading the ~160 MB Docker image, so it may take some time to complete.

-- Open the CircleCI app and click Get Started to authorize your GitHub account.
+- Click Open to launch the CircleCI app and click Sign Up to authorize your GitHub account.
 The Add Projects page appears where you can select a project for your first build.